Leask/teLLegraM/README.md

 teLLegraM is a library designed to format LLM (Large Language Model) generated text into [Telegram-specific-markdown (MarkdownV2)](https://core.telegram.org/bots/api#formatting-options), based on [Unified](https://github.com/unifiedjs/unified) and [Remark](https://github.com/remarkjs/remark/).
 It ensures that complex markdown from AI responses is perfectly interpreted by Telegram clients.

+## Acknowledgements

+This project is based on [telegramify-markdown](https://github.com/skoropadas/telegramify-markdown) but has been evolved to specifically address the needs of LLM-generated content.

+## Why teLLegraM?

+While the original library provided a solid foundation, teLLegraM introduces several key optimizations for the "LLM to Telegram" workflow:

+1.  **LLM-Specific Optimizations**: Tailored handling of common artifacts found in AI responses, ensuring cleaner output.
+2.  **Lossless Pagination**: Telegram has strict message length limits. teLLegraM includes a smart pagination feature that splits long text into multiple messages *without* breaking MarkdownV2 syntax.
+It ensures bold, italic, or code blocks are correctly closed in one message and reopened in the next, preventing "unclosed entity" errors.
+3.  **Strict MarkdownV2 Compliance**: Enhanced escaping rules to handle edge cases often produced by generative models.

 ## Install

 ```bash